christophhagen/ESP8266-LED/README.md

 # ESP8266-LED

-A simple program to control an LED strip connected to a ESP8266 chip.
-Provides a URL interface and a UDP interface to easily set the color of the strip.
+A simple program to control one or multiple LED strips connected to an ESP8266 chip.
+Provides a URL/UDP interface to easily set the color of the strip.
 I use it together with a [homebridge plug-in](https://github.com/christophhagen/homebridge-ESP-HSV) to control my room lighting with Siri.

 ## Setup

 1. Use [PlatformIO](http://platformio.org) (or equivalent software) to connect to your `ESP8266`.
+This project uses the [Arduino Core](https://github.com/esp8266/Arduino/blob/master/doc/reference.md) for the ESP8266.

-2. Set your device parameters and Wifi credentials in `customize.h`
+2. Set your device parameters and Wifi credentials in `customize.h`.

-3. Create the devices you want to use in `customize.cpp`
+3. Create the devices you want to use in `customize.cpp`.

 3. Compile and upload the code to your chip.